Information for:Sign up to our Engage eNewsletter

 Until 1 September 1999 the academic requirement for IEng registration was an accredited Higher National Certificate (HNC) or Higher National Diploma (HND).
 However please note that if the course was started between September 1987 and September 1999 then specific units would need to have been successfully passed in order to meet the academic requirement.
 From that date, the requirement was raised to Bachelor degree level.
 This means that HNC/HND qualifications started in September 1999 or later do not fully satisfy the IEng registration requirement, with the exception of a small number of courses whose accreditation extends beyond this date.
 If you have studied, or are thinking of studying for, an engineering HNC or HND see our guidance note, our spreadsheet of accredited HNCs and HNDs and our database of technician qualifications for further information.

-All honours degrees accredited for CEng registration from intake year 1999 also meet the requirements for standard route IEng registration and Sydney Accord recognition.
+All honours degrees accredited for CEng registration from intake year 1999 also meet the requirements for standard route IEng registration.

 All Bachelors honours degrees (eg BEng Hons/BSc Hons) that are accredited as partially meeting the academic requirements for CEng from intake year 1999, also meet the academic requirements for IEng.
 Integrated Masters (eg MEng degrees) that are accredited as meeting the academic requirements for CEng registration also meet the requirements for IEng.
 Postgraduate qualifications (eg MSc or EngD) that are accredited as further learning for CEng do not meet in full the academic requirements for IEng, but elements may contribute.
 Your professional engineering institution will be able to advise you about further requirements.